CodyDeLaTorre/reading-notes/201/class1.md

 ### Designing a Website

-- The first thing to do when designing a webiste define your goals
+- The first thing to do when designing a website is define your goals

 - The question to answer is "what do I want to accomplish?"

 ### Semantics

-- H1 vs Span: Use the right the tool for the Job.
+- H1 vs Span: Use the right tool for the Job.
 It will be more work to make the span look like a heading when H1 is already one

-- Semeantics are important for many reasons, screen readers use them as signposts for visually impaired people and search engines will consider its as important keywords to influence the page's search rankings
+- Semantics are important for many reasons, screen readers use them as signposts for visually impaired people and search engines will consider its as important keywords to influence the page's search rankings

 ### What is JavaScript?

-- 2 things that require JS: Running code in respone to certain event and completing operations on text
+- 2 things that require JS: Running code in response to a certain event and completing operations on text

-- You can add JS through a link element or in line code
+- You can add JS through a link element or in-line code

 ---

-### Resoruces
+### Resources

 [How The Web Works](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works)